snehashis1997/Telegram-chat-bot/README.md

 Python has a built-in package called json , which can be used to work with JSON data.

 I used it to save the chat logg in a json file for future use

+# In workflow.jpg file described the dialogue work flow of this chat bot